aws/aws-dotnet-extensions-configuration/README.md

 # Permissions
 ## Parameter Store
-The AWS credentials used must have access to the `ssm:GetParameters` service operation from AWS System Manager.
+The AWS credentials used must have access to the `ssm:GetParametersByPath` service operation from AWS System Manager.
 Below is an example IAM policy for this action.
 ```JSON
 {
     "Version": "2012-10-17",